Dartans/tickethunt/README.md

 # TicketHunt Website

-A modern, interactive website for the TicketHunt business adventure concept.
+A modern, interactive **static website** for the TicketHunt business adventure concept.
 Local businesses pay to become clue stops, driving new customers to their doors while participants hunt for clues to win River Lions tickets!

 ## Features

 - **Modern, Responsive Design**: Beautiful UI that works on all devices
 - **Business Registration**: Complete form system with pricing tiers ($50, $100, $150+)
 - **Interactive Elements**: Smooth animations and user-friendly interface
-- **Email Integration**: Automatic notifications for new business applications
+- **Email Integration**: Uses `mailto:` links to open email client for business applications
 - **Multiple Pricing Tiers**: Bronze, Silver, and Gold packages for different involvement levels
+- **Static Site**: No server required - just HTML, CSS, and JavaScript

 ## Pricing Structure